mikewebbtech/mikewebbtech-hugo/content/articles/2017/2017-01-27-debian-8-installed-on-uefi-systems.md

 ---
-title: "Debian 8 installed on UEFI systems"
+title: Debian 8 installed on UEFI systems
 date: 2017-01-27T20:27:41
-summary: "Absolute pain getting Debian installed on my UEFI only sytem.
-When working through the installation process until the boot loader tries to install and this message occurs. ``` An installation..."
+summary: Absolute pain getting Debian installed on my UEFI only sytem.
+When working through the installation process until the boot loader tries to install and this message occurs.
+draft:
+categories:
+  - home-lab
+tags:
+  - linux
+  - solution
+  - debian
+  - server
+series:
 ---

 Absolute pain getting Debian installed on my UEFI only sytem.
 When working through the installation process until the boot loader tries to install and this message occurs.